Radio advertisement: Research and rates

 Radio stations today generally run their advertising in clusters or sets, scattered throughout the broadcasting hour.
-Studies show that the first or second commercial to air during a commercial break has higher recall than those airing later in the set.
+Studies show that the first or second commercial to air during a commercial break has a higher recall than those airing later in the set.

 Nielsen Audio is one of the primary providers of ratings data in the United States.
 Most radio stations and advertising agencies subscribe to this paid service, because ratings are key in the broadcast industry.
 Ad agencies generally purchase radio based on a target demographic.
 For example, their client may want to reach men between 18 and 49 years old.
 The ratings enable advertisers to select a specific segment of the listening audience and purchase airtime accordingly.
 Ratings are also referred to as "numbers" in the business.

 The numbers can show who is listening to a particular station, the most popular times of day for listeners in that group, and the percentage of the total listening audience that can be reached with a particular schedule of advertisements.
 The numbers also show exactly how many people are listening at each hour of the day.
 This allows an advertiser to select the strongest stations in the market with specificity and tells them what times of day will be the best times to run their ads.

 Besides the basic numbers, most radio stations have access to other data, such as Scarborough Research, that details more about the listening audience than just what age group they fall into.
 For example, some data will provide the types of activities listeners participate in, their ethnicity, what type of employment they do, their income levels, what kinds of cars they drive, and even whether or not they have been to a particular entertainment venue.

 Radio stations sell their airtime according to dayparts.
 Typically, a station's daypart lineup will look something like the following: 6am-10am, 10am-3pm, 3pm-7pm, and 7pm- midnight.
-The spots running after midnight, from 12am-6am, are referred to as "overnights".
+The spots running after midnight, from 12 am to 6 am, are referred to as "overnights".
 Though this schedule of dayparts can vary from station to station, most stations run similar daypart lineups and sell their advertisements accordingly.
-Drive times, or morning and evenings when people are commuting, are usually the most popular times of day and also when each station has the most listeners.
+Drive times, or morning and evening when people are commuting, are usually the most popular times of day and also when each station has the most listeners.
 The "rates", or what the station charges the advertiser, will reflect that.